It might be challenging to get started learning it if you’ve never known it before.

 While 2D may need you to have a good understanding of drawing from the outset, you must rewire your brain and understand how long it takes to move the objects.

-We’ll look at the differences between 2D and 3D animation in this video and see which one is simpler for you.
+We’ll look at the differences between 2D and 3D animation in this article and see which one is simpler for you.

 What Is the Purpose of Animation?